cilium/cilium/Documentation/bpf.rst

 arguments are to be reused across multiple helper function calls.
 Spilling means that the variable in the register is moved to the BPF stack.
 The reverse operation of moving the variable from the BPF stack to the register is called filling.
-The reason for spilling/filling is due to limited number of registers.
+The reason for spilling/filling is due to the limited number of registers.

-Upon entering execution of an BPF program, register ``r1`` initially contains the context for the program.
+Upon entering execution of a BPF program, register ``r1`` initially contains the context for the program.
 The context is the input argument for the program (similar to ``argc/argv`` pair for a typical C program).
 BPF is restricted to work on a single context.
 The context is defined by the program type, for example, a networking program can have a kernel representation of the network packet (``skb``) as the input argument.

-The general operation of BPF is 64 bit to follow the natural model of 64-bit architectures in order to perform pointer arithmetics, pass pointers but also pass 64 bit values into helper functions, and to allow for 64 bit atomic operations.
+The general operation of BPF is 64 bit to follow the natural model of 64 bit architectures in order to perform pointer arithmetics, pass pointers but also pass 64 bit values into helper functions, and to allow for 64 bit atomic operations.

 The maximum instruction limit per program is restricted to 4096 BPF instructions, which, by design, means that any program will terminate quickly.
-Although the instruction set contains forward as well as backward jumps, the in-kernel BPF verifier will forbid loops such that termination is always guaranteed.
+Although the instruction set contains forward as well as backward jumps, the in-kernel BPF verifier will forbid loops so that termination is always guaranteed.
 Since BPF programs run inside the kernel, the verifier's job is to make sure that these are safe to run, not affecting the system's stability.
 This means that from an instruction set point of view, loops can be implemented, but the verifier will restrict that.